NVIDIA/NeMo-Skills/dockerfiles/README.md

 Our current container is built from `v0.19.0` code version.

-## Building sglang image
+## Building vllm image

-We directly use lmsysorg/sglang:v0.4.6.post5-cu124 image for sglang.
+We directly use vllm/vllm-openai:v0.9.0 image for vllm.